worldoptimizer/HypeDataDecorator/README.md

 `1.2.1 Also updating when class is modified (only in IDE)`\
 `1.2.2 Minor bugfix on preview, refactored names (breaking change)`\
 `1.2.3 Remove the possibility for recursive loops in IDE and console.log`\
-`1.2.4 Added hypeDocument, symbolInstance to callback and setContent
+`1.2.4 Added hypeDocument, symbolInstance to callback and setContent`\
+`1.2.5 Renamed and refactored to Hype Data Decorator`

 Content Delivery Network (CDN)
 --